bvdvecht/qkd-rust/README.md

-# openssl-qkd-rust
+# qkd-rust

-Rust implementation of the QKD API specified in https://github.com/bvdvecht/openssl-qkd, using simulaqron.
+Rust implementation of the ETSI QKD API specified in https://github.com/bvdvecht/openssl-qkd, using simulaqron.